jlacefie/sfguide-snowflake-python-api/README.md

 Use the guided exercise found here to setup this project https://quickstarts.snowflake.com/guide/build_a_custom_api_in_python_on_aws

+This demo uses the SnowFlake sample data tpch tables.
+Be sure to create views to expose the shared tables to the user/db/schema created during setup above.
+Simple CREATE VIEW statements suffice.

 Install serverless and other required node packages and configure serverless (sls) for the project.